 Example: An interest rate of five percent per year and a balance of $100 results in interest charges of $5 per year assuming you use simple interest.
 To see the calculation, use the Google Sheets spreadsheet with this example.
 Change the three factors listed above to see how the interest cost changes.

 Most banks and credit card issuers do not use simple interest.
 Instead, interest compounds, resulting in interest amounts that grow more quickly (see below).

 You earn interest when you lend money or deposit funds into an interest-bearing bank account such as a savings account or a certificate of deposit (CD).
 Banks do the lending for you: They use your money to offer loans to other customers and make other investments, and they pass a portion of that revenue to you in the form of interest.

 Periodically, (every month or quarter, for example) the bank pays interest on your savings.
 You’ll see a transaction for the interest payment, and you’ll notice that your account balance increases.
 You can either spend that money or keep it in the account so it continues to earn interest.
 Your savings can really build momentum when you leave the interest in your account – you’ll earn interest on your original deposit as well as the interest added to your account.

-Earning interest on top of interest you earned previously is known as compound interest.
+Earning interest on top of the interest you earned previously is known as compound interest.

 Example: You deposit $1,000 in a savings account that pays a five percent interest rate.
 With simple interest, you’d earn $50 over one year.
 To calculate: